Chill-Engine/ChillZone-Engine/README.md

 <br><br>
 ## Q&A
-Q: I found some bugs or glitches, where i can tell you?
+Q: I found some bugs or glitches, where i can tell you about them?
 A: Please add issue in **[This repo](https://github.com/BlueBerrySans365/ns-issuses-repo)** and add in start of title [CHILLZONE].
 Not here.
 <br>